KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 <!--
-pathlib
-https://twitter.com/wsv3000/status/1286022846939107329 | Will Vincent on Twitter: "I'm a fan of switching to pathlib in Django 3.1 but it's gonna brick A LOT of older tutorials for newbies who can't get their https://t.co/dr8oMArbJE files to work right.
-Not sure how to mitigate this..." / Twitter

 django-lifecycle
 https://twitter.com/carltongibson/status/1279334203457523713 | Carlton Gibson 🇪🇺 on Twitter: "Folks still using django-lifecycle?
 What are the thoughts Some Time Later?" / Twitter

 towncrier
 https://twitter.com/webKnjaZ/status/1289309686060048384 | Sviatoslove.py🐍 👨‍💻🏡:🇨🇿🇪🇺 @Ansible @RedHat on Twitter: "I'm now accepting name ideas for the #Sphinx extension I completed, that provides a directive for injecting towncrier draft version changelog into Sphinx sites: .. towncrier-draft-entries:: |release| [UNRELEASED DRAFT] 🐍 #Python #Sphinx_doc" / Twitter

-Important- setuptools-scm
-https://twitter.com/webKnjaZ/status/1268438408025817088 | (4) Sviatoslove.py🐍 👨‍💻🏡:🇨🇿🇪🇺 @Ansible @RedHat on Twitter: "@anthonypjshaw As in generating Python distribution package versions from Git tags?
-I normally use setuptools-scm by @ossronny.
-Works like a charm." / Twitter https://github.com/pypa/setuptools_scm | pypa/setuptools_scm: the blessed package to manage your versions by scm tags

 https://pyformat.info/ | PyFormat: Using % and .format() for great good!